This website is updated daily by noon and 8 p.m. and also several other times throughout the day.

 According to Monroe County Sheriff’s Office, 788 cars were turned around in the first 48 hours, and an estimated 2,000 people.
 Before the checkpoint started on Friday morning, the Florida Department of Transportation traffic counters were about 47-49 percent of average traffic flow for this time of year.
 Since the checkpoint was enacted, the traffic counters are at 23-26 percent of the average traffic flow for this time of year.

-- Proof of residency can be demonstrated with a resident re-entry sticker, local identification, a hard copy of the utility bill, deed, lease, or tax bill.
+- Proof of residency can be demonstrated with local identification, or a hard copy of the utility bill, deed, lease, or tax bill with a matching ID.

 - Those actively engaged in work in the Florida Keys, such as construction workers, will need to show a hard copy of a letter from their employer, employee identification, a paystub, or current construction contract in the Keys.